Song Erwei: Career

 After returning to China, he worked at the Second Affiliated Hospital of Sun Yat-sen University.
+In 2010, he became Director of the hospital's Breast Cancer Center.
+His research on non-coding RNAs in tumor progression and chemoresistance gained national recognition, leading to a State Natural Science Award (Second Class) in 2015.
+In 2016, he was appointed President of Sun Yat-sen Memorial Hospital.
 In 2017, he was elected a member of the Standing Committee of the 14th Central Committee of Jiusan Society.
 In 2018 he became a delegate to the 13th National People's Congress.